The rule of law is emerging as one of the most pressing issues of this century. It is a cornerstone of peace, security, justice and development.

 Promoting increased accountability for sexual and gender-based violence in Liberia.

-IDLO, working together with the United Nations Development Programme (UNDP), implemented the first phase of its Rule of Law Centres initiative, from July 2015 to June 2016.
+IDLO, working together with the United Nations Development Programme (UNDP), launched the Rule of Law Centres Initiative in 2014.
 The Centres provide training, with a substantive focus on local justice issues linked to international rule of law principles including fairness and equality, to lawyers, law teachers, and civil society representatives, as well as fostering general awareness of the law among the public.
-The long-term goal is to build greater trust in Myanmar's jus
+The long-term goal is to build greater trust in Myanmar's justice system.

 Mongolia has formally joined IDLO, the latest stage in an expanding partnership for the advancement the rule of law.
 The first communist-ruled nation outside the Soviet Union, Mongolia has over the last two decades built a democracy that is untypical of its region.
 But for all the efforts of its political class and civil society, it has some way to go to improve governance, enhance access to justice, and reduce inequality.